A frequent contributor to Moral Relativism Magazine, Anaya completed a B.A. in English with an emphasis on writing at Skidmore College.

 "The Dream of the Rood" is a religious poem that dates back to the tenth century.
 It was found in a manuscript in Northern Italy along with a number of other Old English poems, although some of the passages are also found inscribed on a stone cross in Scotland which dates back to the eighth century.
 Like much of the surviving Old English poetry, no one knows who actually wrote "The Dream of the Rood."

-The poem takes the form of a dream, which the narrator, an unnamed man, relates to the reader.
+The poem takes the form of a dream in which the narrator (an unnamed man) relates to the reader.
 While the term "rood" refers to a cross, the dream is really about a tree that has been fashioned into a cross.
-Specifically, the tree has been turned into the cross used to crucify Christ, and feels immense sorrow and pain at what he has become which he relates to the dreamer in a long passage.
+Specifically, the tree has been turned into the cross used to crucify Christ and feels immense sorrow and pain at what he has become which he relates to the dreamer in a long passage.

 While the basic narrative of the text is a version of the Crucifixion of Christ, it is overlaid throughout with heroic sentiment.
 During this period in history, the Christian religion was still gaining ground, and many practitioners sought varying methods of popularizing the new religion.

-"The Dream of the Rood" can be viewed as an attempt to inject the "pop culture" of the time into a religious message, implying that there is not mutual exclusion of the two philosophies but rather that there is a way for each to compliment the other.
+"The Dream of the Rood" can be viewed as an attempt to inject the "pop culture" of the time into a religious message, implying that there is no mutual exclusion of the two philosophies but rather that there is a way for each to complement the other.

-Such an incorporation of pre-existing beliefs was actually a common practice of the early Christian church, who often sought to incorporate elements of traditional culture or pre-existing religious ceremonies and beliefs into the Christian dogma.
+Incorporation of pre-existing beliefs was actually a common practice of the early Christian church, which often sought to incorporate elements of traditional culture or pre-existing religious ceremonies and beliefs into the Christian dogma.
 Through this type of juxtaposition, the newly converted could still hold on to some of the remnants of their previous religion, while practicing the Christian faith for all intents and purposes.